 An example of this is seen as plans to build a 12,500-capacity Gateshead Arena on Newcastle-upon-Tyne’s quayside has caused pushback.
 Some residents have complained over the obtrusive design of a hotel proposed in the plan.
 The project, however, is planning to work with local partners and add over 1,000 jobs to the regional economy.
 Ultimately, this will make the area more attractive to residents, visitors and investors.

 Public tensions make it especially important to emphasise positive social value in your commercial building tenders.
 Getting the local community on your side is a great way to increase funding and your chances of winning.

 Social value has become a much more prominent aspect of commercial building tenders in recent years.

-Demonstrating social value in a tender is essentially detailing the contribution your work will make to society and local communities.
+Demonstrating social value in construction bids is essentially detailing the contribution your work will make to society and local communities.
 This can be boiled down to the following:

 With each aspect of social value, there’s a variety of ways to prove how you can positively impact the local community.
 For example, will you employ local people?
 Great.
 This can demonstrate social value in each of the following ways:

 See?
 You can showcase social value in a multitude of ways in commercial building tenders, once you know what to consider!

 Make sure to always use figures to back up your claims.
 How many local people will you employ, in how many miles radius of the site?
 It’s important to be realistic and specific with any assertions in your commercial building tender.
 Watch our free Tender VLE masterclass, Evidence is Key, for more insight on adding evidence to your tender.

 It’s particularly beneficial to consider social value when pitching for a commercial building tender rather than, say, excavation tenders.